Impact of control signal phase noise on qubit fidelity: Results and Discussion

-This result is in stark contrast with the comments by Ball {\sl et al.}~\cite{ball}, who instead emphasize the role of the components far from the carrier.
-Indeed, they discuss the contribution of phase noise to fidelity degradation starting from an apparently misinterpreted consideration about the expression of the Noise Power Spectral Density: they argue that, when converting from the phase noise to the frequency noise power spectral density, one has to multiply by $\omega^2$, which is in principle correct, but the frequency noise power spectral density appearing in the expression for the fidelity (Eq.
-(4) of Ref.~\cite{ball}) is divided by $\omega^2$, thus canceling the effect of the previous multiplication.
-On the basis of the multiplication by $\omega^2$ they state that components of the phase noise spectrum at high frequency, although lower in amplitude, have a stronger effect on fidelity than the much larger low-frequency components.
+This result is in stark contrast with the comments by Ball {\sl et al.}~\cite{ball}, who instead emphasize the role of the components far from the carrier. {Indeed, they discuss the contribution of phase noise to fidelity degradation starting from an apparently misinterpreted consideration about the expression of the noise power spectral density}. {To convert from the phase noise to the frequency noise power spectral density, one has to multiply by $\omega^2$, which is in principle correct.
+However,} the frequency noise power spectral density appearing in their expression for the fidelity (Eq.
+(4) of Ref.~\cite{ball}) is divided by $\omega^2$, {which cancels} the effect of the previous multiplication.
+On the basis of the multiplication by $\omega^2$, they state that components of the phase noise spectrum at high frequency, although lower in amplitude, have a stronger effect on fidelity than the much larger low-frequency components.
 They then proceed to the calculation of the infidelity resulting from the noise from a lab-grade and from a precision local oscillator as a function of the evolution time, also including more complex sequences with dynamical error suppression.
-We believe that the results of such a calculation are most likely correct, while the argument about the prevalent effect of the high-frequency components in the phase noise of the reference clock is erroneous, for the reason we just mentioned.
-In order to provide further evidence for our conclusion, we have computed, with our numerical technique, the fidelity achievable for a series of 10 $\pi_x$-pulses (each 150~ns long and separated by 60~ns intervals) with a control oscillator affected by two different phase noise spectra, synthesized in such a way as to obtain a situation in which low-frequency noise is strongly prevalent and one in which the low-frequency contribution is decreased and that at high frequency is significantly increased.
-In particular, we consider the noise spectrum in the left panel of Fig.~\ref{psd_confronto_rumori}, where the noise level is high at low frequencies, around $-60$~dBc/Hz up to 2~MHz, and gradually decreases to approximately $-140$~dBc/Hz for frequencies above 30~MHz.
-We then consider the spectrum in the right panel, where the PSD is modified by lowering the low-frequency noise plateau by 20~dBc/Hz and raising the high-frequency noise plateau by 40~dBc/Hz.
-From the results shown in Fig.~\ref{150ns_confronto_rumori}, where the top panel is relative to the noise power spectral density of the left panel of Fig.~\ref{psd_confronto_rumori} and the bottom panel is relative to the noise power spectral density of the right panel of Fig.~\ref{psd_confronto_rumori}, we can therefore conclude that the high-frequency components contribute quite marginally to the loss of fidelity (in particular through residual amplitude modulation, as we have previously discussed).
+We believe that the results of such a calculation are most likely correct, while {just} the argument about the prevalent effect of the high-frequency components in the phase noise of the reference clock is erroneous, for the reason we just mentioned.
+In order to provide further evidence for our conclusion, we have computed, with our numerical technique, the fidelity achievable for a series of 10 $\pi_x$-pulses (each 150~ns long and separated by 60~ns intervals) with a control oscillator affected by two different phase noise spectra. {The two spectra are synthesized so as to obtain one case in which the low-frequency noise is strongly prevalent, and one in which the low-frequency contribution is decreased while the high-frequency one is significantly increased.} In particular, we consider the noise spectrum in the left panel of Fig.~\ref{psd_confronto_rumori}, where the noise level is high at low frequencies, around $-60$~dBc/Hz up to 2~MHz, and gradually decreases to approximately $-140$~dBc/Hz for frequencies above 30~MHz.
+We then consider the spectrum in the right panel, where the PSD is modified by lowering the low-frequency noise plateau by 20~dBc/Hz and raising the high-frequency noise plateau by 40~dBc/Hz. {The results are shown in Fig.~\ref{150ns_confronto_rumori}, where the blue and red curves refer to rectangular and DRAG pulses, respectively, and the top and bottom panels correspond to the noise power spectral densities of Fig.~\ref{psd_confronto_rumori}(a) and Fig.~\ref{psd_confronto_rumori}(b).} We can therefore conclude that the high-frequency components contribute quite marginally to the loss of fidelity (in particular through residual amplitude modulation, as previously discussed), both for rectangular and for DRAG pulses.
+Thus, in the case of broadband noise, we do not observe the reduced sensitivity found for narrow-band noise around the Rabi frequency.